 - I. M. A. Seier-Petersen, A. Jasni, F. M. Aarestrup, H. Vigre, P. Mullany, A. P. Roberts, Y. Agersø.
-Effect of sub-inhibitory concentrations of four commonly used biocides on the conjugative transfer of Tn916 in Bacillus subtilis.
+Effect of sub-inhibitory concentrations of four commonly used biocides on the conjugative transfer of Tn916.
 Manuscript submitted to Journal of Antimicrobial Chemotherapy. - II.
 M. A. Seier-Petersen, A. S. Haugaard, F. M. Aarestrup, and Y. Agersø.
-Effect of subinhibitory concentrations of biocides on the SOS response and mutagenesis in Staphylococcus aureus.
+Effect of sub-inhibitory concentrations of biocides on the SOS response and mutagenesis in Staphylococcus aureus.
 Manuscript in preparation. - III.
 M. A. Seier-Petersen, L. N. Nielsen, H. Ingmer F. A. Aarestrup, Y. Agersø.
 Characterization of Staphylococcus aureus CC398 and CC30 isolates from pigs and identification of the biocide resistance gene qacG.
-Manuscript in preparation.
+Manuscript submitted to Journal of Antimicrobial Chemotherapy.